 How Can I Reduce Facebook API Rate Limit Errors?

-Facebook's API rate limits may slow down your sync, leading to the following alert:
+Facebook's API rate limits may slow down your sync, leading to an error similar to the following:

 Facebook Rate Limits Affected